Henderson L. Lanham

 Henderson Lovelace Lanham (September 14, 1888 – November 10, 1957) was an American politician and lawyer.

 Lanham was born in Rome, Georgia.
 He attended the University of Georgia in Athens where he was a member of the Sigma Chi fraternity and the Phi Kappa Literary Society.
 Lanham graduated with a Bachelor of Arts in 1910 and Bachelor of Law degree with honors in 1911.
 He also graduated from the Harvard Graduate School of Arts and Sciences in 1912.

 Lanham served as the chairman of the board of education in Rome in 1918 and 1919.
 In 1929, he was elected to the Georgia House of Representatives and served until 1933.
 Lanham was re-elected to that body in 1937 and served until 1940.
 He was elected as the solicitor general of Rome Judicial Circuit from 1941 to 1946.

-Later in 1946, Lanham was elected as a Democrat to the U.S. House of Representatives, where he served until his death.
+In 1946, Lanham captured the Democratic nomination to Georgia’s 7th congressional district, defeating the ten-term incumbent with county unit votes while losing the popular vote.
+He was elected without Republican opposition to the U.S. House of Representatives until his final election.
+He remained in the House until his death.
+In his last two terms he was a member of the Appropriations Committee.
+He was a rare Southern opponent of the Taft-Hartley Act.

 During a Congressional hearing in 1947, Lanham was one of several members of Congress to express concern about the newfound CIA.
 He asked, "Do you feel there is any danger of the Central Intelligence Agency Division becoming a Gestapo, or anything of that sort?"

 A staunch segregationist, in 1956, Lanham signed "The Southern Manifesto."
 He was cited in the UN petition We Charge Genocide: The Crime of Government Against the Negro People as an example of white supremacy in government, mocking William L. Patterson, whom he referred to as "a God-damned black son-of-bitch", in Congress and stating "We gotta keep the black apes down."